 - When you say X, what does that mean to you?

 - Can you explain your thoughts behind X?

 Occasionally, a potential client will get testy about the persistent question asking.
-It’s important to communicate that when it comes to technology, often times people mean very different things when using the same language.
+It’s important to communicate that when it comes to technology, often people mean very different things when using the same language.
 Share that your questions are critical to ensuring everyone is on the same page and that no incorrect assumptions are being made.

 The goal here is to provide the client with the most accurate and complete estimate as possible and reduce or eliminate future surprises.